ericrobolson/AssetBuilder/ROADMAP.md

 ## Misc eventually todos

 - [ ] TODO: test on windows
+- [ ] Add adjustable strength for lighting

 ## 241020 Render all blend files
 - [x] Add ability to render all blender files in a directory